 I find the Portuguese Imperative pretty confusing!
 The Imperative is a mood, not a verb tense, btw.
 Verb tenses are the individual conjugations within a mood: eu falo, você fala, nós falamos ETC. A mood has tenses.

-I think the Portuguese Imperative is the_most_confusing mood to understand.
-I try and steer beginners far, far away from it because: Brazilians do not use this form with any consistency.
+I try and steer beginners away from this mood because Brazilians do not use this form with consistency.
 What I really mean to say here is, they follow the rules of grammar, but they switch between the regular and the tu form without any real reason.
 But there is a method to the madness.
 Let me explain.

 THE REGULAR VANILLA, CORRECT IMPERATIVE FORM.
 It's not that hard.

-> For AR verbs you just replace the a with an e.
+» For AR verbs you just replace the a with an e.
+FOR EXAMPLE: fala » » fale!

-> For ER & IR verbs you just replace the e with an a.
+» For ER & IR verbs you just replace the e with an a.
+FOR EXAMPLE: come » » coma!

 *HEY: we are just doing the ele/ela/você forms here!
 LET'S KEEP IT SIMPLE 😉

 |Get out of here!||Sum||a daqui!|

 |Open this door!||Abr||a essa porta!|